-- b.
-Health Service Psychology Program (HSPP) at Damas Hospital-Neurocognitive Rehabilitation Program: This is a 6-month-long, fulltime training.
+b.Health Service Psychology Program (HSPP) at Damas Hospital- Neurocognitive Rehabilitation Program: This is a 6-month-long, full-time training.
 The remaining 6 months are dedicated to generalist training at the CPS/WC.
 The HSPP provides services to the Hospital's Neurocognitive Rehabilitation Program, which serves a primarily adult patient population who present medical conditions including cerebrovascular accidents, traumatic brain injuries, and amputations.
 This is the first and only training experience in Puerto Rico for psychology interns where they work at the inpatient level in a neurocognitive rehabilitation unit and where there are standing orders to screen neurocognitive deficits for all patients who are admitted to the unit.
-Additionally, work with patients pre- surgery in the OR in order to reduce patients' anxiety and provide psychoeducation concerning surgical procedures. - c.
+Additionally, work with patients pre- surgery in the OR in order to reduce patients' anxiety and provide psychoeducation concerning surgical procedures.
+Interns receive substantial training in neuropsychological assessment and may elect to further develop their competencies by working on additional neuropsychological testing batteries by arrangement with the head supervisor for this training.
+These additional optional batteries are completed outside the Damas Hospital unit.

+- c.
 The Ponce Center for Autism (CEPA): Interns who match to training in this area spend 2.5 days per week at CEPA throughout the internship year.
 The remainder of the week these interns are at the CPS/Wellness mandatory generalist setting.
 In this way, these interns meet the requirement of a minimum of 50% of their total internship time in a generalist training experience.
 CEPA follows a biopsychosocial developmental approach.
 Healthcare services are addressed from an interdisciplinary approach.
-All functional developmental areas, physical, social, emotional, cognitive, behavioral, communication, adaptive, sensory processing and modulation are addressed in an integrative approach.
+All functional developmental areas, physical, social, emotional, behavioral, communication, adaptive, cognitive, processing and modulation are addressed in an integrative approach.
 Services are family-centered, culturally competent and based on scientific evidence. - d.
 The San Lucas Episcopal Medical Center (SLEMC) Integrated Pediatric Care Program: Interns spend 20 hours per week in this elective (50% of their internship time) and the remaining of the total 40 hours per week at the required generalist training at the CPS/Wellness.
 The SLEMC is a medical institution that serves the greater municipality of Ponce, Puerto Rico's second largest city and other towns in southwestern Puerto Rico.
 It is a teaching hospital affiliate of the PHSU.
 In response to the rapid development of integrated care in pediatrics, the hospital has incorporated into its services psychological and prevention services based on an integrated care model with a biopsychosocial and family- systems orientation.
 At the center of these services is the hospital's training of PHSU Clinical Psychology students to become professionals and develop research in pediatric health psychology.